 It is a violation of the act for a public official to use information not available to the public for his or her own or another person's economic benefit. § 2.2-3103(4).
-For council members, this prohibition is sometimes unfairly alleged.
-For example, a local businessman on council who pays attention to public plans submitted to the locality and buys land around the project is not violating the provision.
-Envious business folks, however, may allege a violation of insider information due to the appearance of the situation.
-When their actions are based on publicly available information, council members have nothing to fear from such claims - but keep in mind the public's view of the appearance of impropriety.
+For council members, a violation of this prohibition is sometimes alleged unfairly.
+For example, a local busi- ness owner on council who pays attention to public plans submitted to the locality and buys land around the project is not violating the provision.
+Envious business folks, however, may allege a violation of insider infor- mation due to the appearance of the situation.
+When their actions are based on publicly available informa- tion, council members have nothing to fear legally from such claims - but keep in mind the public's view of the appearance of impropriety.